 Sample and Specimen Revenue Stamps from William III to Queen Victoria

 Perhaps the most interesting introduction by Revenue stamps were the "Unappropriated Dies".
-"The term 'unappropriated' is used to describe a series of dies which were not appropriated to any particular stamp duty . , ... so the title of the duty to any stamp which was to be appropriated could be added in another colour by printing from another plate."
-Samuel and Huggins.
-Most stamps are OP SPECIMEN.
-As there are so many sizes of stamps they have been numbered 1 to 8, the smallest is 1.
+"The term 'unappropriated' is used to describe a series of dies which were not appropriated to any particular stamp duty ... so the title of the duty to any stamp which was to be appropriated could be added in another colour by printing from another plate."
+(Samuel and Huggins).
+Most stamps are overprinted SPECIMEN.
+There are so many sizes of stamps they have been numbered 1 to 8, the smallest is 1.
 Only a small fraction of stamps can be shown.
 A Red box indicates a Rare item.

 The purpose of this exhibit is four fold:-

-2) To show the QV SPECIMEN OP's and the later surcharges, from 1886.
+(2) To show the QV SPECIMEN overprints and the later surcharges, from 1886.

 (3) To show the range of different sizes and designs of the Revenue stamps, far more than on Postage Stamps.

 (4) To show the multifarious ways in which the Inland Revenue could raid the pockets of its citizens.

 Della Thompson et al, Oxford Shorter English Dictionary, Oxford University Press 1996

 Marcus Samuel and Alan Huggins, Specimen stamps and Stationery of Great Britain, 1980 GBPS.

 Michael J. A. Tanner, Great Britain Medicine Stamp Duty, Revenue Society 2013.